-Alaska Army wife charged with killing baby daughters
+Woman charged with killing her babies in 2015, 2017

 - New law to make California first state to end bail

-Detectives later reopened an investigation into the death of Lafountain’s infant in 2015 when she was in a previous relationship.
+According to police, Lafountain called emergency responders just before 6:30 p.m. to say her child was not breathing.
+The child was taken to Fairbanks Memorial Hospital and later transferred to Providence Medical Center in Anchorage, where she died four days later.

-Detectives say Lafountain had searched the internet for topics such as how to smother.
+As part of their investigation, police reopened an inquiry into the death of Lafountain’s infant in 2015 when she was in a previous relationship.
+At the time, police said, the death was not considered a homicide.